nyxgeek/lyncsmash/README.md

 <hr>

 ## thanks!
-Thanks to @coldfusion39 and @spoonman1091 for contributing fixes and improvements!
+Thanks to @coldfusion39, @spoonman1091, and @shellfail for contributing fixes and improvements!